shivakarthik09/Hazelbot/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## 📝 License
+## License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## 👥 Authors
+## Authors

-- Your Name - Initial work
+- **Shiva Karthik** - *Initial work* - [shivakarthik09](https://github.com/shivakarthik09)

-## 🙏 Acknowledgments
+## Acknowledgments

-- Common Good Harlem for the menu and information
+- Common Good Harlem café for providing the menu and information
+- React.js community for the amazing framework
-- All contributors who have helped with the project
+- All contributors who have helped improve the chatbot